Eddie Huang: Chef and restaurateur

 Huang was also interested in food as he had grown up watching his mother cook at home.
 He also learned cooking techniques from various chefs of different cultural backgrounds and cuisine styles that worked at his father's restaurants.
-He learned management and how to be a good expeditor: a restaurant employee who manages the communication of information and orders between the back and front of the restaurant, making sure that the food is prepared in the correct order as efficiently and rapidly as possible, and presented to the customer at its peak of quality.
+He learned management and how to be a good expeditor.
 Working as an expeditor was a skill he learned from his father.
-In 2011 Huang was named to the Chow 13, a list of influential people in food presented annually by Chow.com.
+In 2011, Huang was named to the Chow 13, a list of influential people in food presented annually by Chow.com.

 Restaurants

-In December 2009, Huang opened BaoHaus, a Taiwanese bun (刈包) shop, in the Lower East Side section of Lower Manhattan.
+In December 2009, Huang opened BaoHaus, a Taiwanese bun (刈包) shop, on the Lower East Side of Manhattan.
 In July 2011, he relocated his first shop to 238 East 14th Street in the East Village with an expanded menu.
 In October 2020, Huang announced the permanent closure of BaoHaus.
 Prior to shutting down, the restaurant had been praised by TimeOut for cheap pricing and unique menu items.

 Another restaurant, Xiao Ye, was less successful and closed after poor reviews and controversy over its sales of Four Loko.
 Sam Sifton, a reviewer for The New York Times, awarded the restaurant zero (out of four) stars, and wrote that "if Mr. Huang spent even a third of the time cooking that he does writing funny blog posts and wry Twitter updates, posting hip-hop videos and responding to Internet friends, rivals, critics and customers, Xiao Ye might be one of the more interesting restaurants to open in New York City in the last few months."